 Reasons to stay in Peso da Régua

 You can get to the town of Peso da Régua by train from Porto in around 2 hours and it’s just off the A24 motorway.
-Although the town itself is not particularly attractive, there are several restaurants and nearby accommodations so it’s a convenient base if you don’t have a car.
-If you have transport, consider the wine hotels that are a little further away from the town.
+Although the town itself is not particularly attractive, the riverside setting is.
+There are several restaurants and nearby accommodations so it’s a convenient base if you don’t have a car.

 Reasons to stay in Lamego